 Understanding Costs and Where to Look

 Some veterans balk at the price tag.
-Consider this: a 50% rating pays roughly $1,075 monthly.
-A $1,000 nexus letter pays for itself in the first month.
-Check if veteran service organizations in your area offer assistance with costs.
+Consider this: a 50% rating pays $1,132.90 monthly.
+A $1,500 nexus letter pays for itself in less than two months.

 Timing Your Submission Right